lionelclement/Elvex/INSTALL.md

 ## Requirements

-To fully compile Elvex, make sure you have the following tools installed on your computer:
+To fully compile **Elvex**, make sure you have the following tools installed on your computer:

 - g++
 - flex